Extending Partial Representations of Proper and Unit Interval Graphs: Bounded Representations of Unit Interval Graphs with Prescribed Ordering

 \begin{proof} Concerning the running time, it depends polynomially on the sizes of $n$ and $\eps$, which are polynomial in the size of the input $r$.
 It remains to show correctness.

 Suppose that the algorithm returns a candidate for a bounded representation.
-The formulation of the linear program ensures that it is a correct representation: Constraints of type~(\ref{constr_prev_comp}) and~(\ref{constr_ordering}) make the representation respect $\wlt$, and the drawings of the distinct components are disjoint.
-Constraints of type~(\ref{constr_lb}) and~(\ref{constr_ub}) enforce that the given lower and upper bounds for the positions of the intervals are satisfied.
-Finally, constraints of type~(\ref{constr_ordering}), (\ref{constr_edges}) and~(\ref{constr_nonedges}) make the drawing of the vertices of a particular component $C_t$ be a correct representation.
+The formulation of the linear program ensures that it is a correct representation: Constraints of type~(\ref{constr_ordering}) make the representation respect $\wlt$.
+Constraints of type~(\ref{constr_lb}) and~(\ref{constr_ub}) enforce that the given lower and upper bounds for the positions of the intervals are satisfied, force the prescribed ordering $\blt$ on the representation of $G$, and force the drawings of the distinct components to be disjoint.
+Finally, constraints of type~(\ref{constr_ordering}), (\ref{constr_edges}) and~(\ref{constr_nonedges}) make the drawing of the vertices of a particular component $C_t$ to be a correct representation.

 Suppose next that a bounded representation exists.
 According to Lemma~\ref{eps_grid} and Lemma~\ref{lem:group_ordering}, there also exists an $\eps$-grid bounded representation $\calR'$ having the order in the indistinguishable groups as defined above.
-So for each component $C_t$, one of the two orderings $\wlt$ constructed for the linear programs agree with the left-to-right order of $C_t$ in $\calR'$.
+So for each component $C_t$, one of the two orderings $\wlt$ constructed for the linear programs agrees with the left-to-right order of $C_t$ in $\calR'$.

 We want to show that the representation of each component $C_t$ in $\calR'$ gives a solution to one of the two linear programs associated to $C_t$.
 We denote by $E'_t$ the value of $E_t$ in the representation $\calR'$, and by $E^{\min}_t$ the value of $E_t$ obtained by the algorithm after solving the two linear programming problems associated to $C_t$.
 We show by induction on $t$ that $E^{\min}_t \le E'_t$, which specifically implies that $E^{\min}_t$ exists and at least one of the linear programs for $C_t$ is solvable.